pslawinski/kasa_smart_dim/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)
 [![CI](https://github.com/pslawinski/kasa_smart_dim/workflows/CI/badge.svg)](https://github.com/pslawinski/kasa_smart_dim/actions)

-**Pre-set brightness levels for Kasa dimmers while they're turned off** - perfect for circadian lighting programs and automation that ensures smooth lighting transitions.
+**Pre-set brightness levels for Kasa dimmers while they're turned off** - eliminates brightness jumps when lights turn on, perfect for circadian lighting and automation.

 ## What It Does

 This integration creates a special "always-on" light entity for each Kasa dimmer you configure.
 The key innovation is that you can adjust the brightness of these entities **even when the physical light is off**.
-When you later turn on the physical light, it will instantly use the pre-set brightness level, providing smooth lighting transitions.
+When you later turn on the physical light, it instantly uses the pre-set brightness level, eliminating the brightness jump that normally occurs when adjusting dimmer brightness after turning on the light.

 ## Perfect For

 - **Circadian Lighting**: Pre-load brightness levels for sunrise/sunset programs
 - **Automation**: Set dimmer levels before turning lights on in scenes
-- **Smooth Transitions**: Ensure consistent lighting levels in complex automations
+- **Brightness Control**: Avoid brightness jumps when lights turn on
-- **Smart Home Control**: Seamless brightness transitions in complex automations
+- **Smart Home Control**: Precise lighting control in complex automations

 ## How It Works